Social Security Disability Lawyer

 • Medical Improvement Possible (MIP).
 This means the SSA believes your condition may improve expects, but does not has certainty.
 The CDR will take place at least once every three years and will continue until you are able to work again if that is the case.

 • Medical Improvement Not Expected (MINE).
-This means the SSA does not expect your condition to improve, in some cases in can even worsen with time, this is why the CDRs are scheduled with less frequency, ranging between 5 to 7 years between each one.
+This means the SSA does not expect your condition to improve; in some cases, it can even worsen with time.
+This is why the CDRs are scheduled with less frequency, ranging between 5 and 7 years between each one.

 What is “Disability” and Other Criteria